Queen Darleen: Personal life

 Darleen was alleged dating fellow Tanzanian singer Alikiba, a speculation that she and Alikiba publicly denied revealing that they were just friends and business partners.

 At the end of 2019, Darleen was married to Isihaka Mtoro as his second wife.
 Mtoro and Darleen separated in 2022.

 Darleen has two children, a son and daughter with Isihaka.

 Music career

-Darleen started her music career in the early 2000s as an independent artist featured in Dully Sykes' songs "Historia Ya Kweli" and "Sharifa" also "Mtoto wa Geti Kali" a song by Inspector Haroun.
+Darleen started her music career in the early 2000's as an independent artist featured in Dully Sykes' songs "Historia Ya Kweli" and "Sharifa" also "Mtoto wa Geti Kali" a song by Inspector Haroun.

 Darleen released her first debut song as a professional singer "Wajua" featuring Alikiba in 2006 whom she addressed not to collaborate with, after rumors speculated that the two were in relationship.
 Many fans criticized her as she collaborated with Alikiba who is a long rival to her brother Diamond Platnumz.
 She released her first song "Maneno Maneno" in 2011 that won her the first award of her career at the 2012 Tanzania Music Awards for the best Ragga/Dancehall song.